kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 see corresponding relations or columns in the [relational schema](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/DDL/ACME_small.ddl).
 Unless I am missing something about how the prompts were given, these are also likely to have important effects on the results and someone should fix and reproduce these results.

-*Important Future Work 2: What are rules of thumbs in data modeling that make LLM-generated queries more accurate?*:
+*Important Future Work 2: Rules of thumbs in data modeling to make LLM-generated queries more accurate.*
 I think the higher-level question of studying the effects of data modeling in more depth is a very good direction.
 As LLMs get smarter, I would expect that the presence/absence of a pound sign or the style of English should matter less.
 These look more syntactic differences that can be automatically solved over time.